maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 2. Shaders will be reimplemented in Metal
 3. Off screen targets will be implemented in Metal and exposed in a such a way they can be read from and shared
 4. Rendering passes will be implemented in Metal
-5. Snapshots will not block the rendering pipeline
+5. Screen snapshots will not block the rendering pipeline
 6. Atlases will be implemented for Metal and be accessible from any thread
 7. The Metal renderer will be optimized to the best of our abilities
 8. The toolkit will allow mixing of real time assets from other Metal based toolkits